 - Community outreach and engagement to foster awareness and understanding related to opioid and stimulant use

 - Cannot supplant current funding of existing activities.
 “Supplant” is defined as replacing funding of a recipient’s existing program with funds from a federal grant.

-- Cannot support non-evidence based treatment approaches.
+- Cannot support non-evidence-based or evidence-informed treatment approaches.

-- Meals are generally unallowable, however funds can be used for light snacks.
+- Meals are generally unallowable; however, funds can be used for light snacks.

 MULTI-TIERED REVIEW AND SELECTION PROCESS

 Proposals will be screened to ensure minimum eligibility requirements have been met.
 Proposals meeting minimum eligibility requirements will be assessed by the Nspire and KORE review committee and funded on a competitive basis.